The information in this article applies to:

 This option displays one floor as a reference superimposed over the current floor plan.
 The contents of the reference plan cannot be edited; however, they can be used to position walls, stairs and other items in the plan.
 A second floor must first be created before the first floor can be used as a reference.

 This option specifies which floor plan is used as the current plan and which one is the reference plan.
-The Reference Display On and Swap Floor/Reference commands use these settings.
+The Reference Floor Display and Swap Floor/Reference commands use these settings.

 Up One Floor